EpocDotFr/staticjinjaplus/docs/configuration.md

 ## Environment variables

-Some configuration values may/must be overridden by environment variables **of the same name** when publishing your site (`staticjinjaplus publish` command), typically in a deployment environment.
+Some configuration values may/must be overridden by environment variables **of the same name** when building your site for production (`staticjinjaplus publish` command), typically in a deployment environment.
 You'll find the list below.

 ### `BASE_URL`